mortont/axon_onnx/README.md

 ## Development & Test
 Axxon_onnx requires an Elixir runtime.
-The `oxxx` python package is required to run the unit tests: `pip3 install onnx`.
+The `onnx` python package is required to run the unit tests: `pip3 install onnx`.
 The test cases will be generated automatically upon first `mix test`.